JDMCreator/LaTeXTableEditor/readme.md

 ## LaTeX Table Editor ##

-**Version 1.1.3**
+**Version 1.2**

-This is the GitHub page of an Open Source WYSIWYG table editor that exports to multiples languages including LaTeX, Plain TeX, CSV, HTML, BBCode, Eplain, PreTeXt and Markdown.
+This is the GitHub page of an Open Source WYSIWYG table editor that exports to multiples languages including LaTeX, Plain TeX, CSV, HTML, BBCode, Eplain, PreTeXt, Markdown and WML.

 ### Use